-The activated carbon filter is primarily used for the elimination of bad odours present in a room.
-It is a filter containing activated carbon beads which filter and eliminate toxic gases such as benzene, hydrogen sulphide, formaldehyde, ammonia vapours, bleach, bad odours… Activated carbon filters, used by NatéoSanté for its air purifiers, also make it possible to eliminate excessive ozone present in your room’s environment.
+The activated carbon filter is mainly used to destroy bad smells present in a room.
+It is a filter containing activated carbon beads that filter and eliminate toxic gases like benzene, hydrogen sulphide, formaldehyde, ammonia vapours, bleach, bad smells, etc. Activated carbon filters, used by NatéoSanté in its air purifiers, also help to eliminate excessive ozone quantities in your air.

 How does oxidation/UV-C air filtration work?

-Polluting particles are absorbed thanks to an oxidation and reduction reaction between the catalyst and UV-C radiation.
+The polluting particles are absorbed through an oxidation and reduction reaction between the catalyst and the UV-C radiation.
 This process converts the VOCs into H2O and CO2.
-This is a switchable On\Off function on our models.
+This function can be activated and deactivated on our models.

 What is the purpose of the Active Oxygen Generator?

-The active oxygen function treats indoor air thoroughly.
-This function, to be activated when you are not present in the room or at your workplace, eliminates deep-seated odours (sheets, textiles, carpets) and also treats the space against mites and mould.
+The active oxygen function treats the indoor air deeply.
+This function, to be activated when you are not present in the room or at your workplace, eliminates incrusted odours (sheets, textiles, carpets) and also treats the space against mites and mould.
 This feature is available as an option on the EOLIS Air Manager professional indoor air purifier.
-It is also On\Off switchable on our various models.
+It can also be activated and deactivated on our various models.

-Each air purifier has its own performance and technical characteristics.
-Before buying an air purifier, you should compare the filtration levels of the various devices available to you and consider these criteria when purchasing your air purifier.
-Indeed, the effectiveness of your product against air pollution depends on the initial device selection and precise use that you will make of it.
-Asthma, allergies, fine particles, odours … For some use it preventatively, for others it simply provides additional comfort by promising a healthy and purified air.
-These are the criteria that you must take into account when buying your air purifier:
+Each air purifier has its own performances and technical characteristics.
+Before buying an air purifier, you should compare the filtration levels of the different devices and consider these criteria when purchasing your air purifier.
+The effectiveness of your product against domestic pollution depends on precisely how you use the device and which one you choose.
+Asthma, allergies, fine particles, odours, and more—for some, it is used as a preventive measure, for others it simply provides extra comfort by promising healthy and purified air.
+Here are the criteria you should consider when purchasing your air purifier:

 Adapting the air purifier to the room to be treated

-Individuals, professionals… homes and offices: who is the air purifier for?
+Individuals, professionals… homes and offices: who should use an air purifier?